-- Install the unit on a base to make sure that there is a proper drainage in order to avoid ice accumulation. - Prepare a water drainage channel around the foundation to drain waste water surrounding the unit. - Avoid drain water flowing over the footpath, so that it does not become slippery in case of ambient freezing temperatures. - If you install the unit on a frame, install a waterproof plate within 150 mm of the bottom side of the unit in order to prevent the invasion of water in the unit and to avoid the drain water dripping (see the following illustration).
+- Make sure that condensation water can be evacuated properly. - Install the unit on a base to make sure that there is a proper drainage in order to avoid ice accumulation. - Prepare a water drainage channel around the foundation to drain waste water surrounding the unit. - Avoid drain water flowing over the footpath, so that it does not become slippery in case of ambient freezing temperatures.

+If you install the unit on a frame, install a waterproof plate within 150 mm of the bottom side of the unit in order to prevent the invasion of water in the unit and to avoid the drain water dripping (see the following illustration).